 How do I create and activate a new AWS account?

-I'm getting started with AWS.
-How do I create and activate a new AWS account?
+I'm getting started with AWS and I want to create and activate a new AWS account.

 Sign up using your email address